magento/devdocs/extensions/google-shopping-ads/index.md

 - **Magento Web Account**: You should have a Magento web account, which is used to create and track an API key.
 - **API Key**: Get a Google Shopping ads API key through your Magento web account.
 The following instructions include these steps.
 - **Google accounts**: During onboarding, you will create and configure any required Google accounts and settings.
 Consider using email accounts for your business as the account will be the primary owner (admin) of the Google, Google Merchant Center and Google Ads accounts you set in this integration.
-  - Google Account: We recommend using a Google account for your business or company, not a personal Google account.
+  - Google account: We recommend using a Google account for your business or company, not a personal Google account.
-  - Google Merchant Center Account: You will create these accounts during onboarding.
-You can use an existing GMC account.
-It will also have payment methods and complete purchases for Google Ads services for your company or business.
+  - Google Merchant Center account: You will create these accounts during onboarding.
+You cannot use an existing GMC account.
+If you have store URLs claimed and verified by an existing GMC account, you will need to unclaim.
-  - Google Ads Account: You should not use an existing Google Ads accounts.
-If you plan on using the same email and contact information for this account with this integration, please change those settings with Google or use a different email account during onboarding.
+  - Google Ads account: You will create these accounts during onboarding.
+You cannot use an existing Google ads account.

 ## Install